apache/solr-operator/README.md

 - `SolrCloud.spec.solrPodPolicy` has been **DEPRECATED** in favor of the `SolrCloud.spec.customSolrKubeOptions.podOptions` option.
 This option is backwards compatible, but will be removed in a future version (`v0.3.0`).

-- `SolrPrometheusExporter.spec.solrPodPolicy` has been **DEPRECATED** in favor of the `SolrCloud.spec.customKubeOptions.podOptions` option.
+- `SolrPrometheusExporter.spec.solrPodPolicy` has been **DEPRECATED** in favor of the `SolrPrometheusExporter.spec.customKubeOptions.podOptions` option.
 This option is backwards compatible, but will be removed in a future version (`v0.3.0`).

 #### v0.2.1